openemr/openemr/API_README.md

 #### Password Grant

 Recommend not using this mechanism unless you know what you are doing.
 It is considered far less secure than the standard authorization code method.
 Because of security implications, it is not turned on by default.
-It can be turned on at Administration->Globals->Connectors->'Enable OAuth2 Password Grant (Not considered secure).
+It can be turned on at Administration->Globals->Connectors->'Enable OAuth2 Password Grant (Not considered secure)'.

 Example for `users` role:
 ```sh